1701software/GlueKit/README.md

-GlueKit for Xojo 2015 r1
+GlueKit for Xojo 2015 r2.1
 -------------------------

 GlueKit was written by 1701 Software (http://www.1701software.com) in order to support cross platform code in Xojo.
 Currently Xojo is developing the "new framework" which primarily focuses on the iOS platform.
 The goal is to eventually bring those classes to the desktop/web platforms.
 However until they do so 100% it is difficult to write one set of business logic to be shared between platforms.

 For instance let's say you want to write a class that interacts with a web service.
 You might subclass the Xojo.Net.HTTPSocket in iOS and utilize its events and methods.
 This allows you to just interact with that one class without having to integrate the web service code into the presentation layer of your app.
 The subclass you developed will not work on a desktop or web project because the Xojo.Net.HTTPSocket class is not available.
+[5/14/2015: Xojo.Net.HTTPSocket has been added in Xojo 2015r2.
+This example still illustrates the purpose of GlueKit and applicable to GlueKitTCPSocket just the same.]

 However if you use GlueKit and subclass from GlueKitHTTPSocket then you get the best of both worlds.
 GlueKit automatically uses the best framework depending on the situation.
 GlueKit is a 99% code compatible drop-in replacement for the Xojo new framework.
 When Xojo does release Xojo.Net.HTTPSocket for desktop you can just change the super class of your web service subclass to Xojo.Net.HTTPSocket and everything should work.
 We do this be mimicking the Xojo.Net.HTTPSocket methods/properties/events making it a drop-in replacement.